RCAMUSEMENT/.vscode/.vscode/Sorted Meddling Kids/README.md

 ---

 > "I would have gotten away with an unsorted list, too, if it weren't for you meddling kids and your blasted dogs!"

+**Developed as part of the CSC372 Module 6 Critical Thinking Assignment.**